Director, Practice Group Leader

 Brent is a corporate and commercial litigation lawyer, and the practice group leader for disputes in South Africa.

 He joined Norton Rose Fulbright in January 2005 as a candidate attorney and was retained as an associate in the firm's commercial litigation team in 2007.
 After three years he was promoted to director.
 He was a member of the South African Supervisory Board from September 2013 until August 2019 when, as practice group leader, he became a member of the South African office's Management Committee.
 He is also the head of the Professional Recruitment Committee which oversees graduate recruitment and professional lateral hires in Johannesburg, Cape Town and Durban – until December 2021, having been part of the committee for a decade, and having lead it for half that time.

 Brent was the lead director in Bornman v National Credit Regulator (Supreme Court of Appeal, September 2013), iMvula Quality Protection (Pty) Ltd v Licinio Loureiro & Others (SCA, March 2013), and Loureiro & Others v iMvula Quality Protection (Pty) Ltd (Constitutional Court, March 2014).
 He was the lead associate in FirstRand Bank Ltd v National Lotteries Board (SCA, March 2008) and NCSPCA v Openshaw (SCA, May 2008).

-Brent acted, on secondment, as the Acting Head of Group Legal for FirstRand Bank from August 2016 until February 2017, while continuing to manage his litigation practice.
+On secondment to FirstRand Bank, Brent was the Acting Head of Group Legal from August 2016 until February 2017, while continuing to manage his litigation practice.